abdeoliveira/timepatrol/README.md

 ## Troubleshooting

-### You updated the kernel, didn't reboot and rollback
+### Unbootable system after: kernel upgrade --> system NOT rebooted --> rollback

-If you did this you probably ended with an unbootable system.
+If you performed  this specific sequency you probably ended with an unbootable system.
 I have no sufficient knowledge to cover all system-rescue situations, but I would say that the following steps would fit in most cases: